-The EAU proudly presents the launch of the European Androgen Deprivation Therapy (ADT) Educational Programme at the annual EAU Congress
+The European Androgen Deprivation Therapy (ADT) Educational Programme

 About the Programme

-The ADT Educational Programme helps prostate cancer patients manage the side effects of ADT through an interactive programme built around the ADT Book.
+The ADT Educational Programme helps prostate cancer patients manage the side effects of ADT through an interactive programme built around the book Androgen Deprivation Therapy: An essential guide for men with prostate cancer and their loved ones.
 The goal is to help prostate cancer patients improve their quality of life as well as maintain strong intimate relationships while on ADT.
-The programme is designed to help prostate cancer patients to take appropriate actions to reduce or avoid the negative impact of ADT.
+It is designed to help prostate cancer patients to take appropriate actions to reduce, or avoid, the negative impact of ADT.

 About the book

-This is a collaboration with the authors of the ADT book and founders of the Educational Programme, Dr. Richard Wassersug, Honorary Professor in the Department of Cellular and Physiological Sciences at the University of British Columbia, Dr. Lauren Walker, a clinical psychologist and a Research Assistant Professor in the Department of Oncology at the University of Calgary and Dr. John Robinson, a clinical psychologist and a member of the Genital Urinary Program at the Tom Baker Cancer Centre in Calgary, Alberta.
+The ADT Educational Programme Europe is a collaboration with the authors of the ADT book and founders of the Educational Programme Canada, Dr. Richard Wassersug, Honorary Professor in the Department of Cellular and Physiological Sciences at the University of British Columbia, Dr. Lauren Walker, a clinical psychologist and a Research Assistant Professor in the Department of Oncology at the University of Calgary, and Dr. John Robinson, a clinical psychologist and a member of the Genital Urinary Program at the Tom Baker Cancer Centre in Calgary, Alberta.

 We thank Astellas Pharma Europe and Bayer HealthCare Pharmaceuticals Inc. for an unrestricted educational grant to initiate the online ADT Educational Programme in Europe.